ravistanley/ravistanley.github.io/content/post/Strings Strings Strings/index.md

 Welcome to my first blog!
 I'm excited!
 In this blog post, we'll explore a Misc challenge.It was a challenge set by Bsides to select the first fifteen hackers and sponsor them to the event.I hope you will enjoy it!
 ![Challenge](strings_strings.png)

-We are required to answer the following questions\n:
+We are required to answer the following questions: <br>
 Question 1: What is the SHA256 Hash of the file ?
 Enter your answers in upper case

 Question 2: How many emails from the BackdoorDiplomacy Planning Report have Senegal ccTLD